krestaino/macos-folder-icons/README.md

 ## Contributing

 Pull requests are welcome.
+I don't write Shell scripts much, so there's probably plenty of areas for improvement.
 A few things I'd like to add:

 - Automatically detect the OS version and set the correct asset path and folder file name.
 - Error handling.
 If this script fails, and you'll probably have no idea why.
 - Not including [acextract](https://github.com/bartoszj/acextract) in this repo.
 - Use something other than ImageMagick, it's quite slow if you build a lot of icons at once.
+- Building a web app so users can easily make icons from their browser.